-- When is it required to provide the notified body opinion/EU certificate/declaration of conformity with the Marketing Authorisation Application (MAA)?
+- When is it required to provide the notified body opinion/EU certificate/declaration of conformity with the Marketing Authorization Application (MAA)?

 - At what stage does the notified body opinion need to be submitted?

-- How does Article 117 of the medical devices Regulation impact currently authorised medicinal products with an integral medical device?
+- How does Article 117 of the medical devices Regulation impact currently authorized medicinal products with an integral medical device?

 - Is it necessary to provide a (new or updated) EU certificate/declaration of conformity/notified body opinion if there are changes to the device submitted through a variation/extension?